weblate/harbour-dashboard/README.md

 <!-- [![Development status](https://img.shields.io/badge/development-active-blue)](https://github.com/ichthyosaurus/harbour-swissmeteo) -->
 <!-- [![Liberapay donations](https://img.shields.io/liberapay/receives/ichthyosaurus)](https://liberapay.com/ichthyosaurus) -->

-This is an non-official client to the weather forecast services provided by the Federal Office of Meteorology and Climatology (MeteoSwiss).
+This is a non-official client to the weather forecast services provided by the Federal Office of Meteorology and Climatology (MeteoSwiss).

 This app is in no way affiliated with / endorsed by MeteoSwiss.